gsuuon/model.nvim/README.md

 A prompt entry defines how to handle a completion request - it takes in the editor input (either an entire file or a visual selection) and some context, and produces the api request data merging with any defaults.
 It also defines how to handle the API response - for example it can replace the selection (or file) with the response or insert it at the cursor positon.

 Check out the [starter prompts](./lua/model/prompts/starters.lua) to see how to create prompts.
-Type definitions are in [provider.lua](./lua/model/provider.lua).
+Check out [the reference](#prompt) for the type definitions.

 ### Chat prompts